Projection Theorems and Estimating Equations for Power-Law Models: Introduction

 A ``dual'' minimization problem is the so-called forward projection problem, where the minimization is over the first argument of the divergence function.
-Given a set $\mathbb{C}$ of probability distributions with support $\mathbb{S}$ and a probability distribution $q$ with same support, any probability distribution $p^*\in \mathbb{C}$ that attains
+Given a set $\mathbb{C}$ of probability distributions with support $\mathbb{S}$ and a probability distribution $q$ with the same support, any $p^*\in \mathbb{C}$ that attains

-is called a {\em forward $D$-projection} of $q$ on $\mathbb{C}$.
+is called a forward $D$-projection of $q$ on $\mathbb{C}$.
 Forward projection is usually on a convex set or on an $\alpha$-convex set of probability distributions.
-Forward projection on a convex set is motivated by the well-known {\em maximum entropy principle} of statistical physics \cite{Jaynes82J}.
-Motivation for forward projection on $\alpha$-convex set comes from the so-called {\em non-extensive} statistical physics \cite{Tsallis88J, TsallisMP98J, KumarS15J1}.
-Forward $I$-projection on convex set was extensively studied by Csisz\'ar \cite{Csiszar75J, Csiszar84J, Csiszar95J2}, Csisz\'ar and Mat\'u\v{s} \cite{CsiszarM12J}, \cite{CsiszarM03J}, Csisz\'ar and Shields \cite{CsiszarS04B}, and Csisz\'ar and Tusn\'ady \cite{CsiszarT84J}.
+Forward projection on a convex set is motivated by the well-known maximum entropy principle of statistical physics \cite{Jaynes83J}.
+Motivation for forward projection on $\alpha$-convex set comes from the so-called non-extensive statistical physics \cite{Tsallis88J, TsallisMP98J, Tsallis09B, KumarS15J1}.
+Forward $I$-projection on convex set was extensively studied by Csisz\'ar \cite{Csiszar75J, Csiszar84J, Csiszar95J2}, Csisz\'ar and Mat\'u\v{s} \cite{CsiszarM12J, CsiszarM03J}, Csisz\'ar and Shields \cite{CsiszarS04B}, and Csisz\'ar and Tusn\'ady \cite{CsiszarT84J}.

-The forward projections of either of the divergences in (\ref{1defn:D_alpha_divergence}) - (\ref{1eqn:kullback-leibler}) on convex (or $\alpha$-convex) sets of probability distributions yield a parametric family of probability distributions.
-A reverse projection on this parametric family turns into a forward projection on a convex (or an $\alpha$-convex) set, which further reduces to solving a system of linear equations.
-We call such a result a {\em projection theorem} of the divergence.
+The forward projections of either of the divergences in (\ref{1defn:D_alpha_divergence})-(\ref{1eqn:kullback-leibler}) on convex (or $\alpha$-convex) sets of probability distributions yield a parametric family of probability distributions.
+A reverse projection on this parametric family turns into a forward projection on the convex (or $\alpha$-convex) set, which further reduces to solving a system of linear equations.
+We call such a result a projection theorem of the divergence.
 These projection theorems were mainly due to an ``orthogonal'' relationship between the convex (or the $\alpha$-convex) family and the associated parametric family.
-The {\em Pythagorean theorem} of the associated divergence plays a key role in this context.
+The Pythagorean theorem of the associated divergence plays a key role in this context.